 Scott was Co-Chair of the OGA-Industry Asset Stewardship Taskforce and is now a member of the North Sea Transition Steering Group.
 In his previous role at the OGA, Scott developed and implemented the OGA’s Asset Stewardship Strategy and was responsible for stewarding the large portfolio of oil and gas activity in the Central North Sea.

 Stuart Payne is responsible for the OGA’s activities in support of decommissioning and he leads our work with the UK service sector, in addition to this, he is accountable for the OGA’s HR function.

-Stuart co-chairs the industry’s MER UK Supply Chain & Exports Task Force and is a member of the Scottish Government’s Oil and Gas Industry Leadership Group.
+Stuart co-chairs the industry’s Supply Chain & Exports Task Force and is a member of the Scottish Government’s Energy Transition Leadership Group.
 Stuart joined the OGA in January 2015 having held a variety of leadership positions in the oil and gas industry in the UK and overseas.
-Away from the OGA, Stuart is a non-executive director of the Brightside Trust and a member of the Advisory Board of Barnardo’s Scotland
+Away from the OGA, Stuart is Chairman of the Brightside Trust and a member of the Advisory Board of Barnardo’s Scotland.

 Director of Regulation

 Tom Wheeler is responsible for the OGA’s licensing and regulatory functions.
 Tom became Head of Commercial for DECC’s upstream oil and gas team in 2014 and then moved to the OGA when it was established in 2015.
 He previously trained as a solicitor and spent seven years working in private practice before taking a role as in-house counsel in the oil and gas industry